Traditional Russian beet salad Vinegret is made with boiled beets, potatoes, carrots, peas, pickled cabbage, onion, and a simple olive oil dressing.

 Mix.
 Add some olive oil (I always use olive oil when I don’t have to cook it), to taste.
 Not too much, perhaps 5-7 tablespoons.
 You can always add more, if necessary, but you can not take it out easily.

-Add salt, pepper, olives (if desired), balsamic vinegar (if desired).
+Add salt, pepper, olives (if desired), and balsamic vinegar (if desired).
 Mix.

 Add to the beet salad and mix again.
 Not forcefully, the peas have the tendency to break.